cathyzhong52/Calculate-the-Optimal-Price-of-a-Soup/README.md

-Predicting the future aggregate demand of soup; avoiding the attenuation bias, omitted variable bias; Calculating the Optimal Price.
+Predicting the future aggregate demand of soup; Avoiding the attenuation bias, omitted variable bias; Calculating the Optimal Price.